hungovercoders-blog/datagriff/docs/_posts/2024-01-28-github-add-to-project/2024-01-28-github-add-to-project.md

 ## Method 2: Template Issues and Bugs

 I found that you could create template issues, pull requests and bugs in your repository by placing them in the .github/ISSUE_TEMPLATE directory.
-You can see some examples in the hungover coders github template repo [here](https://github.com/hungovercoders/template.github.platform/tree/main/.github/ISSUE_TEMPLATE).
+You can see some examples in the hungover coders github template repo [here](https://github.com/hungovercoders/template.github.platform/tree/main/.github/ISSUE_TEMPLATE){:target="_blank"}.
 These will then appear under your issues area of that repository as quickstarts for desired input.

 The markdown style, whilst more intuitive, does not support automated project linkage, but the yaml files do.
-Therefore if you create something like this...
+Therefore if you create something like this as an issue.yml file in the ISSUE_TEMPLATE folder...

 ```yaml
 name: Issue